Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Speech/language pathologists often direct care related to the following:
+Speech/language pathologists often direct care related to:

 Speech, language, and swallowing disorders